Israel Progam 2023/4 FAQ's

 Can I arrange a payment plan?

 Yes, payment plans can be arranged to assist you.
-This will have to be coordinated with our finance department.
+This will have to be coordinated with the UJEB finance department.

 Will participants need to take extra money?